Awarua Radio ZLB opened on 18 December 1913 and closed after almost 78 years of service on 30 August 1991.

 Plans are underway to open a museum at the former Awarua Radio site.
 For more information, please visit awaruamuseum.co.nz.

-Most of the content on this page is from a former website created by Alan Gilchrist ZL4PZ and has been used with his permission.
+Most of the content about ZLB on maritimeradio.org is from a website created by the late Alan Gilchrist ZL4PZ and has been used with his permission.
+Many other people – in particular Alex Glennie, Chris Underwood and Tony Graham – have also provided material.